Research school in Literature, Culture and Aesthetics

 The masterclass is arranged in cooperation with the candidate, supervisor, and the leadership of the research school.
 Any PhD candidate that desires to have a masterclass should contact their supervisor or research school organizer.

 The research school covers the costs of an honorarium, travel and room and board for the external expert.
-The candidate, supervisor, external expert, and relevant research school organizer are also invited to a lunch connected to the masterclass.

 New PhD candidates within literature, culture, and aesthetic fields in IF and LLE are usually contacted by the organizers of the research school, and will be added to the research school’s member list and email list.